Biden: World 'turning the tide' after backslide on democracy

 “Democracy means the will of the people as expressed by a majority, and it also means protection of civil rights, individual rights.
 It’s the balance between the two,” he said.

-Following his appearance at the plenary session of the summit, Biden will host President Alberto Fernández of Argentina, a summit participant, for talks.
+Later Wednesday, Biden hosted President Alberto Fernández of Argentina, a summit participant, for talks.

 Associated Press writers Munir Ahmed in Islamabad, Tom Verdin in Sacramento, California, Daniel Politi in Buenos Aires, Argentina, and Seung Min Kim and Colleen Long contributed to this report.